ibm-cloud-docs/security-compliance/assign-access.md

 	* `enterprise.enterprise.retrieve`
 	* `global-search-tagging.resource.read`
 4. Review your selections to ensure that you added the correct permissions and click **Create**.
+5. Assign that role to the user or group that needs access to {{site.data.keyword.compliance_short}}.

 ## Assigning access to Satellite